European shares rise after China rebound and glimmer of hope on Greece

 In a speech to the European Parliament, Greek Prime Minister Alexis Tsipras called for a fair deal after EU leaders gave him five days to come up with convincing reforms.

+The Greek government submitted a request to the European Stability Mechanism bailout fund to borrow an unspecified amount "to meet Greece's debt obligations and to ensure stability of the financial system" and promised to begin implementing tax and pension measures.

-"Investors have a glimmer of hope from the fact that in Alexis Tsipras' speech he still refers to a deal being struck," said Lorne Baring, managing director at B Capital Wealth Management.
+"Investors have a glimmer of hope from the fact that in Alexis Tsipras' speech he still refers to a deal being struck.
+And with the removal of Yanis Varoufakis as finance minister, there is clearly an intent to improve relations with the Troika creditor group," Lorne Baring, managing director of B Capital Wealth Management, said.

 "However, in the face of the Greek tragedy and China market turbulence, investors still have plenty to worry about."

-The STOXX Europe 600 Basic Resources index gained 2.1 percent as prices of major industrial metals rose on signs of stabilisation in share markets in China, the world's biggest metals consumer.
+The STOXX Europe 600 Basic Resources index gained 1.9 percent as prices of major industrial metals rose on signs of stabilisation in share markets in China, the world's biggest metals consumer.
+The country's stock markets plunged about 30 percent in the past three weeks, but have started to stabilise.

-Chinese stock markets have plunged about 30 percent in the past three weeks but surged about 6 percent on Thursday, helped by Beijing's frantic attempts to arrest the sell-off that has roiled global financial markets.
+Chinese stocks surged about 6 percent on Thursday, helped by Beijing's frantic attempts to arrest the sell-off that has roiled global financial markets.

 "In itself, the crash of the Chinese stock market is not that dangerous for the foreign stock exchanges.
 But if the Chinese government does not succeed in stabilising the stock market, this could slow down economic growth in the country and this of course would be a bad thing for the rest of the world," Koen De Leus, senior economist at KBC in Brussels, said.

-Associated British Foods was the biggest gainer on the FTSEurofirst 300, rising 4.8 percent.
-The owner of budget fashion retailer Primark and British Sugar maintained current year guidance after posting a small rise in year-to-date revenue.
+Associated British Foods was the biggest gainer on the FTSEurofirst 300, rising 5 percent as the owner of budget fashion retailer Primark and British Sugar maintained current year guidance after posting a small rise in year-to-date revenue.

-Among mid caps, Finnish pharmaceutical company Orion jumped 10.5 percent, the best performer in percentage terms, after raising its 2015 profit forecast.
+Among mid caps, the world's largest listed hedge fund company, Man Group , surged about 9 percent, while Finnish pharmaceutical company Orion jumped 8 percent after raising its 2015 profit forecast.

-The world's largest listed hedge fund company, Man Group , jumped about 6 percent.
-Traders and analysts attributed the rally to data showing a slight rise in the performance of Man Group's AHL funds and the fact that its funds may have benefited from a commodity price recovery, among other factors.
+Traders and analysts attributed Man Group's rebound to data showing a slight rise in the performance of its AHL funds and the fact that Man Group funds may have benefited from a commodity price recovery, among other factors.

 Europe bourses in 2015: link.reuters.com/pap87v